Soil-transmitted helminth infections

 The aim of control activities is morbidity control: periodic treatment of at-risk populations will reduce the intensity of infection and protect infected individuals from morbidity.

 Periodic deworming can be easily integrated with child health days or supplementation programmes for preschool children, or integrated with school health programmes.
-In 2009, over 300 million preschool and school-age children were dewormed in endemic countries, corresponding to 35% of the children at risk.
+In 2011, over 300 million preschool-aged and school-aged children were treated with anthelminthic medicines in endemic countries, corresponding to 30% of the children at risk.

 Schools provide a particularly good entry point for deworming activities, as they allow easy provision of the health and hygiene education component such as the promotion of hand washing and improved sanitation.